 My friends.

 And they brought gifts.
-Orange juice and champagne for midnight mimosas as the day turned at the On_This_Day1midnight hour and my birthday was here.
+Orange juice and champagne for midnight mimosas as the day turned at the midnight hour and my birthday was here.
 They brought hand painted masks to tie around our eyes so that for a moment we would be both known and unknown.
 They brought silly things like rainbow stickers.
 And they brought her.

 Santisma Muerte.